 In 2013, RXi acquired the OPKO RNAi intellectual property estate.
 The OPKO RNAi estate includes 12 patent families and provides broad patent filings for siRNA compounds which target genes involved in angiogenesis, cancer, immune disorders and inflammatory diseases.
 Methods for siRNA delivery across the blood-brain and blood-retina barrier are also disclosed for therapeutic and diagnostic use.

 RXi also has acquired an exclusive world-wide license to Samcyprone™, a proprietary topical formulation of diphenylcyclopropenone (DPCP).
 Samcyprone™ is an immunomodulating agent that works by initiating a T-cell response.
-Our immunomodulator platform patent portfolio provides broad coverage for both compositions and methods of use of Samcyprone™ for the treatment of warts, human papilloma virus (HPV) skin infections, skin cancer (including melanoma) and immunocompromised patients.
+Our immunomodulator platform patent portfolio provides broad coverage for both compositions and methods of use of Samcyprone™ for the treatment of warts, human papilloma virus (HPV) skin infections, skin cancer (including melanoma) and immunocompromised pharmacy no rx patients.
 The FDA has also granted Orphan Drug Designation to RXi for Samcyprone™ for the treatment of Malignant Melanoma Stage IIb to IV.
 A number of patients with Stage IIb to IV malignant melanoma develop cutaneous metastases.